 Sharon Mizota has written a review of Amy Yao’s Bay of Smokes: “Amy Yao’s art of contamination: Not everything is as perfect as it seems”.

 Amy Yao, Sean Raspet, Emanuel Rohss, Sean Townley and Zoe Williams are in a group show celebrating Mr. Bow’s ‘multiethnic “Food of the World” restaurant chain’.
 You need to read more here and here to get to the bottom of this.
 The show opens in London on February 19th, 2016 at 6 p.m.

-Andrew M. Goldstein’s Artspace.com article “7 of the Best Artworks at Art Los Angeles Contemporary 2016″ features Amy Yao.
+Andrew M. Goldstein’s Artspace article “7 of the Best Artworks at Art Los Angeles Contemporary 2016″ features Amy Yao.

-Amir Nikravan’s Mask IV, 2016 featured in Lisa Adams’ Huffington Post article on Art Los Angeles Contemporary 2016.
+Amir Nikravan’s Mask IV (2016) is featured in Lisa Adams’ Huffington Post article on Art Los Angeles Contemporary 2016.

-Liz Magic Laser is giving a talk at Calarts for the Paul Brach visiting artist lecture series on February 4th, 7 p.m. and at UCLA Grad Studios on February 5th, 2016.
+Liz Magic Laser is giving a talk at California Institute for the Arts for the Paul Brach visiting artist lecture series on February 4th, 2016, 7 p.m. and at UCLA Graduate Studios on February 5th, 2016.

 Joshua Nathanson’s solo exhibition Froth is opening on February 12th at the LUCE Gallery in Torino.
 The show is up until March 25th, 2016.